 • endocrinologist.

-A common method for studying sleepiness is polysomnography, which measures brain waves, captures body movement, breathing during rest, and the stage and cause of interruption of sleep at night.
+A common method for studying sleepiness is polysomnography, which measures brain waves, body movement, breathing during rest, and the stage and cause of interruptions in sleep at night.

-For the treatment of drowsiness, stimulants Amphetamine, Modafinil are prescribed, which allow you to stay awake during the day.
-Homeopathic therapy is used, which tones up the NS and helps in the fight against chronic lethargy - Aurum, Anacardium, Magnesia Carbonica.
+To treat drowsiness, stimulants Amphetamine and Modafinil are prescribed, which allow you to stay awake during the day.
+Homeopathy therapy is used, which tones the nervous system and helps in the fight against chronic lethargy - Aurum, Anacardium, Magnesia Carbonica.

 Medicine does not stand still.
-With drowsiness, massage of the ears, the area above the eyebrows, fingers, and the cervical spine will also help.
-With a deficiency in the body of vitamin B, C, D, fatigue and apathy appear.
+For drowsiness, massage of the ears, the area above the eyebrows, fingers, and cervical spine will also help.
+With a deficiency of vitamins B, C, D in the body, fatigue and apathy appear.
 Therefore, you need to take vitamin complexes.

-Of the folk methods to overcome drowsiness, rosehip tea, ginger, Eleutherococcus infusion, warm milk with honey will help.
-Coping with daytime sleepiness is not easy, but a timely solution to the problem will return you to normal life.
+Among the folk methods, tea made from rose hips, ginger, infusion of eleutherococcus, and warm milk with honey will help overcome drowsiness.
+Coping with daytime sleepiness is not easy, but solving the problem in a timely manner will return you to normal life.

 In the modern world, constant lack of sleep has become almost the norm.
-All of us from time to time experience an irresistible desire to take a nap for an hour or two after a lunch break, or at least 10 minutes to extend the morning sleep.
-Perhaps there is nothing wrong with this, unless a person has excessive sleepiness, which is observed day after day for no apparent reason.
-In this case, it is imperative to find out why this condition has arisen, and whether it threatens with dangerous health consequences.
+We all from time to time experience an irresistible urge to take a nap for an hour or two after a lunch break or to extend our morning sleep by at least 10 minutes.
+Perhaps there is nothing wrong with this, unless a person experiences excessive sleepiness, which is observed day after day for no apparent reason.
+In this case, it is necessary to find out why this condition arose and whether it threatens with dangerous consequences for health.

-Why there is an increased craving for sleep?
+Why does there be an increased craving for sleep?

-In simple terms, excessive sleepiness is a condition in which a person constantly feels the need to sleep.
-And this includes not only the excessive duration of night sleep, but also an irresistible desire to fall asleep in the daytime, which is often accompanied by a feeling of lethargy, fatigue and weakness.
+In simple terms, increased sleepiness is a condition in which a person constantly feels the need to sleep.
+Moreover, this includes not only an excessive duration of sleep at night, but also an irresistible desire to fall asleep during the day, which is often accompanied by a feeling of lethargy, fatigue and weakness.
 This phenomenon is also called hypersomnia.
 Hypersomnia is divided into psychophysiological and pathological.
 The reasons that can cause one or another type of hypersomnia are completely different.

 The causes of the psychophysiological variety of hypersomnia can be called conditionally normal: they are quite understandable and in most cases do not cause concern.
-As a rule, increased daytime sleepiness occurs in men and women due to a banal nighttime sleep deprivation.
-In addition, excessive daytime sleepiness can also be caused by chronic fatigue, which appears due to strong and regular physical and psychological stress.
-Also, a constant desire to sleep may be associated with the forced intake of potent drugs that depress the nervous system (for example, antipsychotics, tranquilizers, analgesics, sedatives and antiallergic drugs).
+As a rule, increased daytime sleepiness occurs in men and women due to a banal lack of sleep at night.
+In addition, chronic fatigue, which appears due to strong and regular physical and psychological stress, can also cause excessive sleepiness during the day.
+Also, a constant desire to sleep may be associated with forced use of potent medications that depress the nervous system (for example, antipsychotics, tranquilizers, analgesics, sedatives and antiallergic drugs).

 The physiological need to sleep and severe weakness often occur in pregnant women in the first trimester of the prenatal period.
-Finally, it has been proven that during the autumn and winter periods, the amount of sunlight received is significantly reduced, which often causes lethargy, apathy, a constant feeling of fatigue and an excessive desire to sleep.
+And finally, it has been proven that during the autumn and winter periods the amount of sunlight received is significantly reduced, which often results in lethargy, apathy, a constant feeling of fatigue and an excessive desire to sleep.

 Sign of pathology

-Pathological causes of drowsiness are very extensive.
-In this case, a strong need for sleep that occurs in a person even during the day is not so much an independent phenomenon as it warns that some kind of disease is developing in the body.
-The list of diseases in which increased daytime sleepiness can occur includes the following pathologies:
+The pathological causes of drowsiness are very extensive.
+In this case, a strong need for sleep, which occurs in a person even during the day, is not so much an independent phenomenon, but rather a warning that some kind of disease is developing in the body.
+The list of diseases that may cause increased daytime sleepiness includes the following pathologies:

 • infections, including those causing brain diseases (meningitis, encephalitis);

-• diseases of the cardiovascular system (ischemic heart disease, heart failure, stroke, vegetative-vascular dystonia, hypotension);
+• diseases of the cardiovascular system (coronary heart disease, heart failure, stroke, vegetative-vascular dystonia, hypotension);

-• deviations in the work of internal organs (liver cirrhosis, renal failure);
+• abnormalities in the functioning of internal organs (liver cirrhosis, renal failure);

 • mental disorders (schizophrenia, neurasthenia, depression);